jlemein/izzy-renderer/README.md

 The Izzy renderer is a flexible lightweight renderer for Linux.
 The renderer is a rasterized renderer using OpenGL.
 The renderer can render a diverse collection of scene file formats.
 The renderer does not require much apriori knowledge.
 The renderer is designed to facilitate experimentation of rendering techniques.
-Therefore it is set up in a very flexible way using an ECS scene graph.
+Therefore, it is set up in a very flexible way using the ECS architectural design pattern.

+Izzy came to the world because of my fascination for computer graphics.
+I wanted a controlled environment to write shaders and test rendering techniques.
+Most popular engines do not provide the fine grained control you want.
+And so Izzy renderer is born.
+For now Izzy makes use of OpenGL, but Vulkan is on the radar.
+Also, the idea is to support physics based renderer as well.

 There are two ways to use Izzy renderer.
 1. By making use of a scene file and materials file.